 1. Coffee and tea

 The caffeine in coffee and tea beverages can increase bladder activity and exacerbate OAB symptoms.
-One might find themselves with a higher urgency to urinate, more frequent urination, and increased incontinence after a caffeinated beverage.
-This is because caffeine is a stimulant and diuretic (meaning the bladder becomes more active and more urine is produced).
+One might find themselves with a higher urgency to urinate, more frequent urge to urinate, and increased incontinence after a caffeinated beverage.
+This is because caffeine is a stimulant and diuretic, meaning the bladder becomes more active and more urine is produced.

-Similar to the reasoning behind coffee and tea, a serving of chocolate also contains some caffeine — about 1/4 of the amount in a cup of coffee.
+Similar to coffee and tea, chocolate also contains some caffeine — about 1/4 of the amount in a cup of coffee.
 If chocolate is your favorite treat, try switching to white chocolate as it doesn’t have caffeine.
 Or try dark chocolate, which contains more cocoa and fewer sugars.

 4. Carbonated beverages

-The fizz in carbonated beverages can be potentially aggravating to OAB symptoms.
-Beverages like soft drinks, soda water, and energy drinks should be consumed in low doses, if at all when you are experiencing OAB symptoms.
+The fizz in carbonated beverages can potentially aggravate OAB symptoms.
+Beverages like soft drinks, soda water, and energy drinks should be consumed in low doses when experiencing OAB symptoms.

 5. Citrus fruits

-Fruits high in acidities such as pineapples and oranges can irritate your stomach.
-You should still include fruit as part of your healthy diet, but consider less acidic kinds such as apples or bananas over oranges, limes, and lemons.
+Acidic fruits, such as pineapples and oranges, are known irritants to the urinary system.
+You should still include fruit as part of your healthy diet, but consider less acidic varieties such as apples or bananas.